Biden’s social welfare bill breaks pledge to not raise taxes on people making less than $400,000

 By 2031, taxpayers in the $50,000 to $75,000 would see a net 1% hike in their taxes, while those in the 75,000 to $100,000 range would see a 2.9% increase.
 Meanwhile, those making between $100,000 to $200,000 see an overall tax hike of 11.3%.

+The tax increases that Mr. Biden is backing that will hit the less-wealthy include a provision doubling the federal tobacco tax to more than $2 per pack, new taxes on income derived from small businesses, and the closing of hundreds of various “loopholes” and deductions.

+Fiscal watchdogs also say that many of the tax increases formally geared toward corporations, including a new 15% flat tax on profits, will trickle down to lower-income brackets.

-The JCT results pose bad news for the president and his social-welfare bill, which has stalled in Congress.
+The JCT results pose bad news for the president and his social welfare bill, which has stalled in Congress.
 It also breaks a key promise from Mr. Biden’s 2020 presidential bid.

 While campaigning for the White House last year, Mr. Biden repeatedly stressed that he would not directly raise taxes on individuals making below $400,000.
 Instead, he claimed the tax burden would be borne entirely by those that could afford it most: the wealthy.